 During the year ended December 31, 2012, our consolidated net revenues were \$87.8 million compared to \$81.9 million for the year ended December 31, 2011.
 Net product revenues during the year ended December 31, 2012 increased 6% when compared to 2011, primarily as a result of the inclusion of DNAG revenues for all of 2012.
 Full-year 2012 net revenues from our molecular collection systems subsidiary were \$14.3 million, compared to \$6.2 million in 2011 for the period from the August 17, 2011 acquisition date through December 31, 2011.
 Licensing and product development revenues for 2012 increased as a result of a \$1.0 million milestone payment received from our achievement of certain regulatory and commercial objectives pursuant to the terms of our HCV collaboration agreement with Merck.
 The initial term of our domestic collaboration agreement with Merck expired in September 2012 and was not renewed.
 We are also in the process of terminating our international agreement with Merck.
+Termination of these agreements is not expected to have a material impact on sales of our OraQuick® HCV test, either in the U.S. or in international markets.
 The milestone payment was partially offset by a decrease in the royalty rate paid to us on domestic outsales of Merck's OTC cryosurgical wart removal product, pursuant to a license and settlement agreement executed in January 2008.

 Our consolidated net loss for the year ended December 31, 2012 was \$15.1 million, or \$0.29 per share, compared to a net loss of \$8.8 million, or \$0.19 per share, for the year ended December 31, 2011.
 Our loss for the current period included \$9.9 million in costs associated with the commercialization of our OraQuick® In-Home HIV test.
-Our consolidated net loss for the year ended December 31, 2011 included \$2.6 million of transaction costs associated with the acquisition of DNAG and \$7.9 million of clinical trial spending related to our OraQuick ® In-Home HIV test.
+Our consolidated net loss for the year ended December 31, 2011 included \$2.6 million of transaction costs associated with the acquisition of DNAG and \$7.9 million of clinical trial spending related to our OraQuick® In-Home HIV test.